 Read Abortion, Harm, and Retributive vs. Restorative Justice.
 Blog post, 15 minute read.

-Added September 2023: Manipulating Christians Through Disgust
+More: Manipulating Christians Through Disgust

-This is Session 7: The Powerful vs. the Rest of Society, Part 2 of the Plantation Capitalism vs. Jesus’ Jubilee Economy curriculum
+This is Session 7: The Powerful vs. the Rest of Society, Part 2 of the Plantation Capitalism vs. Jesus’ Jubilee Economy curriculum.

 White evangelicals jumped on the fascism train through the issue of abortion.
 By joining the Reagan coalition, white evangelical Republicans took leadership of the anti-abortion movement from Catholic Democrats.
 But by joining Reagan's anti-communist coalition and "Southern strategy" to peel off white Southern segregationists from the Democratic Party to the GOP, they moved abortion policy from a social welfare issue to a criminal justice issue.